pvilla/3DCycleGaN/README.md

 and it can apply 2x or 4x super-resolution.

 ## Quick-start
 This section explains how to train and evaluate the algorithm with the datasets from this paper [^2].
+The code was tested on computation nodes with 4x 32GB nVidia V100.
 ### Preparation
 1. Download this github repository.
 2. Download the datasets from zenodo_link and copy them into the same folder.